Lurkers in the Dark

 The 'Temptation of Slaanesh' ability has been changed with this update.

-When the opponent is tempted with the temptation dice, if they accept, the attacker now takes 1-damage after the attack is resolved.
+When the opponent is tempted with the temptation dice, if they accept, the attacker now takes 1-Damage after the attack is resolved.
 If they reject the dice, then after the attack is resolved you can pick a friendly fighter that was not the target of the attack and push the fighter 1 hex.

 The Wurmspat 😭